contensis/contensis.github.io/http-src/model/image.md

 | asset | object | [Asset](/model/asset.md) | The asset that is linked to from the entry |
 | caption | string |  | The image caption, defined in the entry |

-## Remarks

-The caption property allows instance specific text to be associated with a linked image asset.
+> **Note** The caption property allows instance specific text to be associated with a linked image asset.

-Unlike entry links, an asset link is always resolved so that the full asset details are included when retrieved.

 ## Example